prateekbhujel/ThunderPHP/readme.md

 All functionality is encapsulated within plugins, ensuring modularity, easy customization, and minimal dependencies.

 **[Note]**: The framework skeleton is placed in the `main` branch.
 In case you want a clean setup, please refer to this branch for the most up-to-date code.

----

-Let me know if you would like any further adjustments!